 The tertiary structure of a protein is the overall three-dimensional shape of the protein.
 They are often defined by various intermolecular interactions involving the protein’s side-chains as well as the environment the protein is in.

 One important determinant of tertiary structure in some proteins is the disulfide bond.
 It is similar to the cross-linking we discussed for addition polymers.

 The unique three-dimensional secondary and tertiary structures of each protein are dependent on its primary structure.
 When two or more strands of proteins are held together by intermolecular forces, they can also adopt specific quaternary structures.
-For example, the hemoglobin in your blood is composed of four chains (colored magenta, blue, aqua, and tan).
+For example, the hemoglobin in your blood is composed of four chains (colored peach, blue, green, and yellow).